selimslab/selimslab.github.io/_NOTES/psychology/cognitive-biases.md

 ## tldr

-We are all human, driven by emotion.
+We are all human and driven by emotion.
 We know almost nothing yet think we know the best.
-We make decisions for the stupidest of resaons and pretend otherwise
+We make decisions for the stupidest of reasons and pretend otherwise

 ---